VictorPruefer/COFFEE/README.md

    // Specify the survey that you want to present let survey: Survey = {
-       // Specify survey items / questions.
+       // TODO: Specify survey items / questions.
 For each question, pick an item type that fits best (see section 'Item Types') let question1 = ...SurveyItem(...)
        let question2 = ...SurveyItem(...)